diazevedo/fast-feet-web/README.md

 ### Description

-This is the backend code of a project developed as the final challenge from [Rockeseat Bootcamp](https://rocketseat.com.br/gostack).
-This the frontend version of the app.
+This is the frontend of a project developed as the final challenge from [Rockeseat Bootcamp](https://rocketseat.com.br/gostack).
 The app web version allows administrators to manage parcels, couriers, recipients, and check any delivery problems.

 ### Technologies / Libraries